ulissesalmeida/mehcoding.github.io/_posts/2019-05-13-how-to-create-a-ecto-setup-pipeline-with-ecto-3-1-2.md

 end
 ```

 If the code above, every time you run `mix ecto.migrate` or `mix ecto.rollback` it updates your `structure.sql` file by dumping your database structure.
-For new systems, you can run `mix ecto.load`, it skips all the migrations, and run the `structure.sql` file.
-For existing systems, you can keep running `mix ecto.migrate` as usual.
+For brand new setups, you can run `mix ecto.load` and it will skip all the migrations and load up the `structure.sql` file.
+For existing setups, you can keep running `mix ecto.migrate` as usual.

 ## Something is rotten in the state of Denmark

-There are two downsides of having `structure.sql`.
-First, it's a huge file and
-can be a pain to solve branching conflicts in your source version control system.
-Second, you depend on two commands now, for new systems `mix ecto.load`, for old systems `mix ecto.migrate`, this two options can make hard integrate into some DevOps release strategies.
+There are two downsides to having a `structure.sql` file.
+First, it's a huge file, and any branching conflicts that happen in it can be painful to solve.
+Second, you'll have to depend on two commands now rather than one -- for new systems `mix ecto.load`, for old systems `mix ecto.migrate`, these two options can make it a bit harder to integrate into some DevOps release strategies.

-The first problem, if you're using `git`, you can use its power instead of
-touching the `structure.sql`.
-You can run for example, `git checkout --ours`
-on merging, or `git checkout --theirs` on rebasing, then run `mix ecto.migrate`, and you did it.
-You have the most recent `structure.sql`.
+As for the first problem, if you're using `git`, you can use its power instead of touching your `structure.sql`.
+You can run, for example, `git checkout --ours` when merging or `git checkout --theirs` when rebasing, followed by`mix ecto.migrate`, and that's it, you did it.
+You now have the most recent `structure.sql`.

-The second problem, you can create a single pipeline, for example:
+For the second problem, you can create a single pipeline.
+For example:

 ```elixir
 defp aliases do